retrowebapp/retrowebapp.github.io/how-to/install-ms-dos-6.22-on-virtualbox.md

 13. Base Memory: 128 MB -> Processors: 1 -> click 'Next'
 14. Under 'Create a Virtual Hard Disk Now', Disk Size: 256.00 MB -> click 'Next'
 15. Click 'Finish' - you should see 'MS-DOS-6.22 Powered Off' in the sidebar
+16. Command-Q to quit VirtualBox
+17. Command-Tab to the 'Finder' -> Command-Shift-H to open your home folder
+18. Double-click the new 'VirtualBox VMs' folder
+19. You should see it contains just one item, the 'MS-DOS-6.22' folder
+20. Double-click the 'MS-DOS-6.22' folder - you should see three files:
+    - MS-DOS-6.22.vbox (2 KB)
+    - MS-DOS-6.22.vbox-prev (1 KB)
+    - MS-DOS-6.22.vdi (2.1 MB)
+21. Command-W to close the Finder window

 > __HOT TIP:__ When naming a new virtual machine, only use digits 0-9, uppercase
 > and lowercase letters A-Z and a-z, hyphens '-', dots '.' and underscores '_'.